 It can be difficult for individuals to function properly.
 Focusing, concentrating, and communicating with others may become extremely challenging.
 These are early signs of withdrawal, which is an uncomfortable period between drug use.

 In order to feel “normal” again, people may use larger doses of amphetamine drugs than their doctors have recommended.
-This can cause very unsafe and harmful results for those who abuse drugs.
+This can cause very unsafe and harmful results for those who misuse drugs.

 You Are Not Alone